surajbeston/netra/README.md

     <li><b>Suraj Bhattarai</b> Worked on idea and documented the entire thing. </li>
     <li><b>Suraj Jha</b> Created backend and helped to integrate it with Vue.</li>
 </ul>

+<h2>Implementation </h2>

+<p>We can't do this thing all alone.
+We will need government bodies like FAA to prepare necessary protocols and issue national permission upon which we can stretch our services</p>

 <h3> References: </h3>